 Vulval cancer is rare.
 Most cases are diagnosed in women over the age of 65.
-There are particular symptoms that mean your GP should refer you to a specialist straight away.

 Seeing your GP